 Security Deposit Interest Rates

-The landlord is required to pay interest if they have held the security deposit for 6 or more months.
+If a landlord (or property manager) asks for a security deposit, the landlord is required to pay interest if they hold the security deposit for 6 or more months.
 If the tenant stays in the apartment 12 or more months after they signed their first lease, the landlord can choose between paying the interest on the security deposit or reducing the rent for one month by the amount of interest owed.
 After the tenant moves out, the landlord must pay them all the interest owed within 30 days.

 To figure out how much interest a landlord owes, multiply the security deposit amount by the number in the table below.